-Researchers used the US Forest Service Forest Inventory and Analysis database to study how the traits of tree communities have shifted across the contiguous United States.
+Using the U.S. Forest Service Forest Inventory and Analysis database, researchers at UC Santa Barbara, the University of Utah and the U.S. Forest Service have studied how the traits of tree communities are shifting across the contiguous United States.

-The results indicate that communities, particularly in more arid regions, have become more drought tolerant, primarily through the death of less hardy trees.
+The results, published in the Proceedings of the National Academy of Sciences, indicate that communities, particularly in more arid regions, are becoming more drought tolerant, primarily through the death of less hardy trees.

-To understand what might drive changes in forests' ability to cope with climate change, the researchers considered two main physiological traits: a species' average tolerance to water stress and how close this was to its maximum tolerance (essentially how much wiggle room it had when dealing with water stress).
+To understand what might be driving changes in the ability of forests to cope with climate change, the scientists considered two main physiological traits: a species' average tolerance to water stress and how close this was to its maximum tolerance (essentially how much wiggle room it had when dealing with water stress).

-"We basically put a number on what species composition means in terms of their ability to deal with water stress," says Anna Trugman, an assistant professor in the geography department at the University of California, Santa Barbara and lead author of the paper in the Proceedings of the National Academy of Sciences.
+"We basically put a number on what species composition means in terms of their ability to deal with water stress," said lead author Anna Trugman, an assistant professor in UCSB's Department of Geography.

-Fortunately for the team, the US Department of Agriculture tracks tree species, size, and abundance in more than 160,000 forest plots randomly distributed across the country.
+Fortunately for the team, the U.S. Department of Agriculture tracks tree species, size and abundance in more than 160,000 forest plots randomly distributed across the country.

-What's more, the US Forest Service Forest Inventory and Analysis database includes over 200 different types of ecosystems including dry pinyon pine forests, cypress swamps, Atlantic hardwood forests, and the temperate rainforests of the Pacific Northwest.
+What's more, the U.S. Forest Service Forest Inventory and Analysis database includes more than 200 different types of ecosystems ranging from dry pinyon pine forests to cypress swamps, and Atlantic hardwood forests to the temperate rainforests of the Pacific Northwest.